For vast majority of full-time wanderers, a life on the road means owning and largely living in an RV.

 Class A RVs are the biggest deal on the road.
 They scream of importance, seemingly fear nothing of the sway a tractor trailer on an 85mph freeway might threaten, and one wonders how they manage to ever find their way off of the Interstate.
 You don’t see many used Class As on the road (save for old Bounders and a few killer Winnebagos from decades long gone).
 They often boast dark tan paint jobs with Nike-style swooshes each one longer than most lines waiting for a new iPhone.

-The interior is easily of better quality than many stick houses we in the middle class enjoy, and I have personally found myself afforded the experience to hear a man’s wife calling him from the back of a Class A at the top of her lungs, yet her shouts were as muffled as a catcher’s chaw spit in the ear of a shortstop.
+The interior tends to leave folks agape upon first entering one of these big boys, and I have personally found myself afforded the experience to hear a man’s wife calling him from the back of a Class A at the top of her lungs, yet her shouts were as muffled as a catcher’s chaw spit in the ear of a shortstop.

-We call them Rockstars around here, they ooze a sensation of rich, of wealthy, and admittedly a bit of disjointedness from what we consider the entire point of all of this traveling: experience.
+We call them Rockstars around here, they ooze a sensation of rich, of wealthy, and of having enough space to lounge around without throwing a hip out.
 Many a retiree will find themselves using a Class A as though it were another comfortable couch to lounge around Must See TV all night.

 Not that we’re judging, but damn, I’d love to actually see a rockstar walk out of one some night.